vasspilka/vasspilka.github.io/_drafts/2025-29-09-the-iesie-development-framework.markdown

 If you do want to give it a try, here's what worked for us:
 1. **Start small**: Pick a low-risk project for your first run
-2. **Adapt freely**: Skip steps that don't make sense, add ones that do
-3. **Give it time**: It took us 2-3 projects before it felt natural
+2. **Give it time**: It took us 2-3 projects before it felt natural
-4. **Share what you learn**: The framework gets better when teams share their experiences
+3. **Share what you learn**: The framework gets better when teams share their experiences

 I'd love to hear your thoughts.
-Does this resonate with challenges you're facing?
+Does this method resonate with challenges you're facing?
 Have you tried something similar?
 What's worked (or hasn't) for your team when managing the chaos of startup development?

 Maybe your team has already solved these problems in a completely different way—if so, I'd be curious to learn about it.
 After all, the best frameworks are the ones that evolve through real-world use and feedback from teams in the trenches.